 - Evidence: When a manufacturer knows they marketed a product that causes harm, they often keep that information to themselves.
 That's why the CPSC must sometimes force manufacturers to recall their defective products or offer to repair them.

 - Take a Chance at Trial: Some defendants know that if they go to trial, the injured person might not have enough evidence to prove negligence in an ATV accident lawsuit.

 A Skilled ATV Accident Attorney Knows How to Support Your Claim

 Nicolet Law Accident & Injury Lawyers deal with these defense strategies by preparing our case from day one.
 Our attorneys evaluate the evidence and damages.
 We produce a strong case whether we're negotiating informally, mediating, or presenting at trial.
 If trying a case is the only option for recovering a fair settlement, our law firm has the resources to complete the discovery process and deliver our evidence in court.

 Contact Our Minnesota ATV Accident Attorneys

 ATV accidents are usually too complicated to handle without legal representation.
-You need a dedicated Minnesota ATV accident attorney working on your behalf.
+You need an experienced personal injury firm and a dedicated Minnesota ATV accident attorney working on your behalf.
 At Nicolet Law Accident & Injury Lawyers, we address complex liability and damage issues while our clients take time to heal.
 When you retain our firm, we take immediate steps to protect your legal rights and work toward resolving your claim.

 When you’re ready to discuss your case, contact us to schedule a free consultation.
 Please call (612) 446-3999, click our chat button, or visit our contact page and leave a detailed message.